|Extra Care Housing|

 • Phone Somerset Direct on 0300 123 2224, or

 • Contact the Adults and Health Customer Experience Officer:

 Phone: 01823 359227

-This document is also available on request in Braille, large print, tape, disc and can be translated into different languages.
+Please contact us if you need this document in Braille, large print, tape, disc or translated into different languages.